canalinfotech/canalinfotech-website/content/pages/index.md

       - type: FeaturedItem
         title: Guess The Place
         tagline: APP
-        subtitle: This is the item subtitle
+        subtitle: Discover new travel destinations
         text: |
           Follow the tutorial to build your first Netlify site.
         image: